exercism/blog/posts/inteview-with-clever-tykes.md

 Change-it Cho is a social entrepreneur who champions healthy eating and exercise, something we're both big fans of.
 Write-it Ryan is about thinking creatively and how to channel a strong imagination into producing content for an audience.
 We centred Walk-it Willow on a service-based business because our experience of enterprise programmes in schools is that they focus on products.
 Kids are taught that a viable business is buying and selling; inventing products and holding cake sales, or even lemonade stands, but less about a service they can provide for their community.
 The story of Walk-it Willow's venture has the lowest barriers to entry for someone to replicate and the story involves cute dogs which readers seem to enjoy!

-The first book we wrote was Bake-it Benny, about a boy who loves baking and makes custom cakes for his friends' birthday parties.
-Unfortunately, until Bake-it Benny finds a way to make his cakes healthier he clashes too much with Change-it Cho, so we're parking that one for now!

 **Poor Bake-it Benny!
 So in the stories the messages about enterprise are subtle, but there is an element of competition and commercial awareness there.
 How did you strike the right balance between fiction and non-fiction? **